-When you are injured in a car accident in Minnesota, you are automatically entitled to No-Fault benefits for your medical bills and lost wages, regardless of who caused the accident.However, No-Fault Benefits after an auto accident are limited and only provide partial compensation for your injuries.
+If you have been injured in a Minnesota car accident, you are automatically entitled to No-Fault benefits.
+No-Fault insurance will pay your initial medical bills and lost wages.
+You get this benefit regardless of who caused the accident.However, No-Fault Benefits after an auto accident are limited.
+They only provide partial compensation for your injuries.
 (See What Are No Fault Benefits.)
-Therefore, in certain circumstances (if the accident was not your fault), you may also be entitled to compensation from the insurance of the driver of the car that caused the accident for additional medical bills, lost income, your pain, disability, emotional distress, and other kinds of losses not covered by your no-fault benefits.
-Minnesota law allows you to bring a claim for these losses against or sue the other driver under certain circumstances:
+Therefore, in certain circumstances (if the accident was not your fault), you may also be entitled to compensation from the insurance of the other car.
+This includes additional medical bills, lost income, your pain, disability, emotional distress, and other kinds of losses not covered by your no-fault benefits.

 1. You must be able to prove that the other driver’s fault is greater than your own.